AnesMaria/Project3/README.md

 # Project3 : Recommendation Systems with IBM Watson Studio Data.
 # Introduction
-This project, part of the Udacity Data Scientist Nanodegree Program, dives into the world of recommendation systems.
-We harness real data from IBM Watson Studio to craft pertinent article recommendations.
+This project, takes practices on  the recommendation systems.
+We deal with the real data from IBM Watson Studio to craft pertinent article recommendations.

 # Tools & Technologies
 Language: Python 3.9.7